نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Purpose: The primary objective of this article is to thoroughly examine and analyze the role of legislators and parliament in the regulation of banking practices and its impact on financial stability and trust in the financial system.
-This study specifically focuses on the significance of regulatory responses to innovative challenges in financial technologies, such as digital currencies, and their effects on traditional financial systems.
-Utilizing game theory, the current research analyzes the structure of interactions among key players such as the government, parliament, banks, and customers.
+Purpose: The main objective of this article is to thoroughly examine the role of the parliament and legislators in the regulation of banking practices and its impact on financial stability and trust in the financial system.
+The study specifically focuses on the significance of regulatory responses to new challenges in financial technologies, such as digital currencies, and their effects on traditional financial systems.
+Utilizing the game theory, the current research analyzes the structure of the interactions among key players such as the government, parliament, banks, and customers.
 It demonstrates how differences in preferences and resources can lead to various equilibrium scenarios in regulatory settings.
-The study emphasizes that the formulation of laws and regulations should aim to foster stability, promote innovation, and ensure economic and social sustainability, with parliament and legislators playing a crucial role in guiding this process.
-This paper, by examining historical experiences and international comparisons, proposes strategies to address misalignments and power differentials among stakeholders to achieve more desirable equilibriums.
+The study emphasizes that the formulation of laws and regulations should aim to foster stability, promote innovation, and ensure economic and social sustainability, with the parliament and legislators playing a crucial role in guiding this process.
+By examining historical experiences and international comparisons, this research proposes strategies to address the misalignments and power differentials among stakeholders to achieve more desirable equilibriums.

-Methodology: This study employs a graph model within the framework of game theory to analyze the balance of interests among stakeholders in the regulatory settings of the banking sector in Iran.
-This method, developed by Feng et al. (2005) and Wong et al. (2018), is utilized to examine conflicts in arenas with multiple actors and diverse options.
+Methodology: This study employs a graph model within the framework of the game theory to analyze the balance of interests among the stakeholders in the regulatory settings of the banking sector in Iran.
+This method, developed by Feng et al. (2005) and Wong et al. (2018), serves to examine conflicts in arenas with multiple actors and diverse options.
 The modeling in the graph model includes defining possible moves and hypothetical conflict scenarios following the identification of stakeholders and their demands.
 This process, employing techniques such as weighting options and prioritizing, contributes to the evaluation system.
-The GMCR+ software is used for modeling and analyzing conflicts, providing the capability for more precise analysis and examination of equilibrium states (Feng et al., 2003).
-This approach not only focuses on strategic analysis but also offers deeper insights and practical solutions to improve current conditions and achieve balance in the banking network.
-The research utilizes interviews as a data collection tool, and analyses are based on the principle of theoretical saturation (Glaser and Strauss, 1986).
+The GMCR+ software is used to model and analyze conflicts, providing the capability for more precise analysis and examination of equilibrium states (Feng et al., 2003).
+This approach not only focuses on strategic analysis but also offers deeper insights and practical solutions to improve the current conditions and achieve balance in the banking network.
+The research data are collected through interviews, and the analyses are based on the principle of theoretical saturation.

-Findings and Discussion: This study employs game theory and graph modeling to analyze the equilibrium of stakeholder interests in the regulatory framework of banking in Iran.
-By identifying five key players and ten possible options for these actors, a comprehensive analysis of potential conflicts and equilibria within this sector is presented.
-The modeling in the graph model includes defining possible moves and hypothetical conflict scenarios, identified through semi-structured interviews with stakeholders.
+Findings and Discussion: This study employs the game theory and graph modeling to analyze the equilibrium of the stakeholder interests in the regulatory framework of banking in Iran.
+By identifying five key players and ten possible options for these actors, the study presents a comprehensive analysis of the potential conflicts and equilibria within this sector.
+The modeling in the graph model includes defining possible moves and hypothetical conflict scenarios, which were identified through semi-structured interviews with the stakeholders.

 Reverse game analysis suggests that changes in the preferences and strategies of the actors may facilitate reaching more optimal equilibrium states.
-This analysis enables policymakers to design more effective policies for managing stakeholders in the banking sector by better understanding the dynamics and interactions among the actors.
+This analysis enables policymakers to design more effective policies to manage stakeholders in the banking sector by better understanding the dynamics and interactions among the actors.

-The findings of this research can assist policymakers and market regulators in gaining a better understanding of the dynamics present in banking regulation and moving towards more stable and desirable equilibria using optimal strategies.
-The research also demonstrates that collaboration and interaction among various actors can lead to the creation of new and more beneficial equilibria in the banking system, which can serve as a key strategy for addressing future challenges in this sector.
+The findings of this research can help policymakers and market regulators gain a better understanding of the dynamics present in banking regulation and move towards more stable and desirable equilibria using optimal strategies.
+The research also demonstrates that collaboration and interaction among various actors can lead to the creation of new and more beneficial equilibria in the banking system, which serves as a key strategy for addressing future challenges in this sector.

-Reverse game analysis also suggests that the current equilibrium state may not be the most desirable for policymakers and society, highlighting the need for a change in the role of legislators and regulatory bodies to recognize emerging technologies.
-This research stresses that regulatory policies in banking should be flexible and dynamic enough to adapt to continual environmental changes, supporting ongoing stability and growth in the banking sector.
+Reverse game analysis also suggests that the current equilibrium state may not be the most desirable for policymakers and the society, highlighting the need for a change in the role of legislators and regulatory bodies to recognize emerging technologies.
+This research emphasizes that regulatory policies in banking should be flexible and dynamic enough to adapt to continual environmental changes and supports the ongoing stability and growth in the banking sector.

 کلیدواژهها [English]